 Emma was 37 weeks pregnant when she lost three litre's of blood and suffered a full placental abruption.
-Emma and her baby, Jessie, (now called Willow) survived due to the quick thinking of our HEMS crew and team work between all medical staff involved that day.
+Emma and her baby, Willow, survived due to the quick thinking of our HEMS crew and team work between all medical staff involved that day.

 On 29th of May 2018, Emma, from Royston, was 37 weeks pregnant and at home going about her daily routine.
 It was half term so all of her children were at home with her.
 Suddenly she had a gushing feeling and severe abdominal pain.
 She knew as soon as this happened it was not labour, Emma was bleeding heavily and in excruciating pain.
 Her eldest daughter Gracie quickly rang Emma’s fiancé Phil, who works locally and was able to rush home within five minutes.